cuongdqpayment/dqcai-logger/README.md

 **What you'll get:**
 - 📘 Advanced usage patterns and examples
-- 🔧 Sample system prompts for code generation
+- 🔧 Custom transport implementations
-- 🛠 Custom transport implementations
+- 🛠 Sample configurations for different platforms
 - 💬 Direct discussion with other developers
-- 🚀 AI learning resources from zero to advanced
+- 🚀 AI learning resources

 ### Contributing